jbdenniso/jbdenniso.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Psychology, Hawaii Pacific University, 2013
-* M.S. in Jekyll, GitHub University, 2014
+* M.A. in Psychology, GitHub University, 2016
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Psychology and Neuroscience, Temple University, 2023 (expected)

 Work experience
 ======